-Dan most recently serves as the Facilitator/Liaison for the San Bernardino County Film Office, an organization he joined in the summer of 2015.
+Dan served as the Facilitator/Liaison for the San Bernardino County Film Office from 2015 - 2019.
 In that capacity he was responsible for assisting production companies in acquiring the proper permits and encouraging them to hire local crews and services within San Bernardino County.

 Previously Dan was the Deputy Director of the Inland Empire Film Commission for 13 years.
 During that time he successfully assisted thousands of film shoots, from fashion-based still photography sessions to major motion pictures, assisting them with their locations, permitting and crew and service needs.

 Dan has a Bachelor of Arts degree in Music Education from Azusa Pacific University, and he believes that training, surprisingly, gave him many skills that translated into his work with the film industry.
 He also has a long record of providing customer service by working in the choral music industry while employed at Chandler Music Services, as well as the educational system through his work as Concert Coordinator for the Azusa Pacific University School of Music.

 His background in quality control, which gave him the skills that allows him to put out the best product possible, stems from experience in the garment industry that includes positions at Cherokee Jeans, Cross Colours, Karl Kani and Guess Jeans.

 The Inland Empire is the region which is comprised of the counties of Riverside and San Bernardino, in addition to the eastern most portion of Los Angeles County.
 The county of Los Angeles borders the Inland Empire on the West; Inyo and Kern counties to the North, San Diego County to the South and the States of Arizona and Nevada to the East.